wlix13/WireguardBridge/.github/CONTRIBUTING.md

 2. **Synchronize Project Dependencies**

-   This project defines dependency groups for base project and development.
+   This project defines dependency groups for base project, development and documentation.

-#### Development Environment (`dev` group)
+#### A. Development Environment (`dev` group)

-- By default, syncing will install the base project dependencies and the `dev` group:
+- By default, syncing will install the main dependencies and the `dev` group:

   ```bash
   uv sync